rubendmatos1985/typescript-cypress/README.md

 # What is this

 Cypress needs a plugin to process or transpile typescript and then it reads the tests from this bundle.
-With typescript testing is a bit more predictable.
+With typescript, testing is a bit more predictable.

 # IMPORTANT!!!